 For me, it was another chance to use the mortar and pestle - fast becoming my favorite kitchen gadgets.
 Here's the final product, with a little water added to thin it out a bit.

-I introduced my preserved lemons in a previous post, and I'm trying them here for the first time, after letting them cure for nearly four weeks.
+previous post, and I'm trying them here for the first time, after letting them cure for nearly four weeks.
 Upon opening the jar, I was pleasantly surprised!
 They didn't go bad, which means the jar was sterilized well, and I managed to follow an extremely simple recipe.
 Good for me, I guess :)

 To make one quart of preserved lemons, I used two pounds of organic lemons (organic is important here, because you're eating the peels) and a half cup of sea salt.
 After sterilizing the jar and lid in boiling water, fill the jar with alternating layers of quartered lemons (with the pulp and seeds still intact) and salt, and a few spices if you like - I used one cinnamon stick, 1star anise, 5 cardamom pods, 4 whole cloves, and a few whole black peppercorns.
 After the lemon quarters are filled to within a half inch of the jar top, squeeze juice from the remaining lemons into the jar until all the lemon quarters are submerged.
 Different recipes suggest letting the lemons cure for different periods of time, but three weeks seems about average.
 After curing the lemons in the sealed jar at room temperature, the lemons keep in the refrigerator for months.